Kevin-Lai/queryarena/README.md

 ## Key Features

-### Account Creation
+### Account Authentication
 * Users can sign up and create a new account on Query Arena.

----

-### Account Authentication
 * After creating an account, a user can sign in to access certain restricted features.
 * Users who do not want to create an account can try out the website by logging in as a demo user.
 * Once signed in, the splash page will change to the questions index page where the user can see all of the questions posted on the site.